censys/censys-python/docs/usage-asm.rst

 ``Assets``
 ----------
-There are three types of assets (Hosts, Certificates, Domains).
+There are four types of assets (Hosts, Certificates, Domains, and Subdomains).
 Each asset type shares the same API interface so we will use a mixture of asset types in the following examples.

 Below we show examples for **viewing assets** on the Censys ASM platform.